cosimodamicis/human_trafficking/README.md

 # Human Trafficking Analysis Dashboard

 ## Overview
-This interactive dashboard analyzes patterns in human trafficking using the CTDC synthetic dataset.
+This interactive dashboard analyzes patterns in human trafficking using the CTDC synthetic dataset downloadable from https://www.ctdatacollaborative.org/dataset/global-victim-perpetrator-synthetic-dataset-and-resources/resource/07e89e2d-6e9a-4c88-a29c.

 Built with Streamlit, it provides comprehensive visualizations and statistical analysis tools to understand trafficking patterns while protecting victim privacy through the use of synthetic data.

 ## Features